An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 Whichever happens first, you’ll then return to your doctor so that they can remove the electrodes and collect the recording device.

+Typically, the capsule will pass naturally through bowel movements within a few hours.
 If you haven’t already passed the capsule, you’ll typically notice it in the toilet after a bowel movement in a matter of hours or days.
-Capsules are disposable and are safe to flush down the toilet.
+Capsules are disposable and are safe to flush.

 Contact your doctor if it’s been several days and you haven’t passed the capsule.
 They may need to use imaging technology such as an X-ray to see if the capsule is still in your GI tract.